Coronavirus – court updates

 High Court trials restarted on 20 July in Edinburgh and 21 July in Glasgow in new formats designed to ensure a safe and secure process for all involved, in compliance with public health guidelines on physical distancing and hygiene.

 Please do not appear at court unless advised by the Procurator Fiscal’s Office.

 If you are due to attend court as a witness in a trial that is already underway you will still be required and should attend court as normal.

 If your trial is not already underway do not attend court.
 COPFS will communicate new dates for witnesses to attend court as soon as it is practically possible to do so.

-Courts have already ceased all jury trials, adjourned all but essential summary criminal trials, adjourned all civil hearings involving witnesses and Tribunals will only proceed with essential hearings by audio conference.
+The courts currently are not holding jury trials, have adjourned all but essential summary criminal (non-jury) trials, and have adjourned all civil hearings involving witnesses.
+Tribunals will only proceed with essential hearings by audio conference.

 We are working with court officials to ensure victims and witnesses can continue to access the support they need while attending court.

 If you have any questions or require support, please contact our dedicated number for witnesses: 07872 620888.
 It’s available 9am-5pm Monday-Friday.

 Victim Support Scotland is working very closely with Victim Information and Advice (VIA) part of the Procurator Fiscal’s Office to ensure support is available for future cases.
 You can contact our Witness Service directly if you need support for an upcoming trial.
 Please contact us here, call our helpline (0800 160 1985) or use the webchat in the bottom right of this page.
 Our services are free, confidential and available 8am-8pm, Mon-Fri.